alphagov/digitalmarketplace-contained/README.md

 8. In the container, run `/usr/local/bin/python3.6 start.py` (use the `--help` option for seeing all the options available when running the script)

-When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a DMp webpage (or most likely a Flask error page from the container at this stage of development).
+When this script ends you should be able to hit `http://localhost` on your browser (host environment) and see a DMp webpage

 ## TODO
 * Look at `TODO` comments in the files